openslide/openslide.github.io/docs/devguide/index.md

 ## Contributing your code

+First, if you are a new contributor to open-source software, please read [this introduction][rjones] to contributing patches upstream.
+Some of the technical details are obsolete, but the general principles are still valid.

 Please discuss your changes on the [openslide-users][users-subscribe] mailing list or in a GitHub issue, *before* you are ready to submit them, so that we can help you integrate your code into the existing codebase.